 - 9.1 The Race Course Number will be displayed onboard the RC boat no later than the first warning signal for each class.
-Courses may be posted and changed up to the warning signal for any class. - 9.2 Attachment A shows the courses, new for 2021.
+Courses may be posted and changed up to the warning signal for any class. - 9.2 Attachment A shows the courses.
 All marks listed are considered rounding marks.